Large Dogs are Part of Everyday Life

 How to Respond to XL Bullies and Large Dogs

-Encountering a large dog unexpectedly can be overwhelming, but using these following tips can help you stay calm and safe:
+Encountering a large dog unexpectedly can be overwhelming, but using the following tips can help you stay calm and safe:

-- Assess the Dog’s Behaviour – Look for relaxed postures, a wagging tail, and friendly curiosity.
+- Assess the Dog’s Behaviour and body language – Look for relaxed postures, open smiling mouth, a slow wagging tail, and friendly curiosity.
+An aggressive dog will show obvious signs of a tensed body, angry barks, ears perked forward, fast-wagging erect tail, snarling, etc.

 - Avoid Sudden Movements – Quick gestures can startle a dog of any size, leading to defensive reactions.
 Use steady and obvious movements to keep the situation friendly and relaxed.